opendatalab/MinerU/README.md

 You need to install the corresponding PyTorch version according to your CUDA version.
 This example installs the CUDA 11.8 version.More information https://pytorch.org/get-started/locally/
+> ❗ ️Make sure to specify version
+> ```bash
+> torch==2.3.1 torchvision==0.18.1
+> ```
+>  in the command, as these are the highest versions we support.
+Failing to specify the versions may result in automatically installing higher versions which can cause the program to fail.
 ```bash
 pip install --force-reinstall torch==2.3.1 torchvision==0.18.1 --index-url https://download.pytorch.org/whl/cu118
 ```